passionlim/intensive/Script_HW_5th_week_2st_day.md

 First of all, I collect recyclable materials in the laundary room.
 There are 3 recycling bins where I put each material.
 I divide the bins for 3 categories: paper, plastic, and the rest.
 By separating the bins, I can reduce my time to get recycling done.

 On weekends, I bring those bins to the designated area beside my apartment.
 There are big bags for each material.
-I pour each recycling bin into the respective bags.
+I pour each recycling bin into its respective bags.
 Sometimes I get my hands dirty with leaking drink from cans or remaining foods on packages while picking them up.
 Then, I return back home and wash my hands.

 Conclusion, even though the recycling is tedious and disgusting for me, I have to recycle because if I don’t so, I would get fined by our government that has implemented strong regularations for recycling.